top of page

 JOINTS INJECTIONS AND INFILTRATIONS

 Depending on the intrusiveness of the symptoms, the diagnoses and the stage of the hip or knee joint pathology, there might be situations when I might advise less invasive procedures.
 I am in a position to offer injections into tendons, ligaments and joints themselves.
 Some may require to be performed under Xray control.
 Some will need to be done in theatres.
-The type of injections can be a cocktail of LOCAL ANAESTHETIC AND STEROID, a filtrated and concentrated growth factors and proteins injection taken from your own blood called PROTEIN RICH PLASMA INJECTION and, a new injectable implant, called ARTHROSAMID, that requires oral antibiotic prophylaxis prior to its injection.
+The type of injections can be either a cocktail of LOCAL ANAESTHETIC AND STEROIDS; a filtrated and concentrated serum taken from your own blood that is rich in PLATELETS and that carries growth factors and healing proteins called PLATELET RICH PLASMA (PRP) injection and, a new injectable implant, called ARTHROSAMID, that requires oral antibiotic prophylaxis prior to its injection.

 THE ABOVE REPRESENT 90% OF OPERATIVE PROCEDURES PERFORMED IN MY PRACTICE.